shpaker/dataclasses-settings/readme.md

     export APP_RULESET_PATH=./ruleset.yaml
     ```

-1. Define class for settings of your app:
+1. Define class for settings of your with defaults values app:

     ```python
     from pathlib import Path